Sales by Restaurants, Taverns, and Similar Establishments

-This bulletin explains when the sales of food and beverages (both alcoholic and nonalcoholic) made by restaurants, taverns, and other similar establishments are subject to sales tax.
+This bulletin explains when sales of food and beverages (both alcoholic and nonalcoholic) made by restaurants, taverns, and other similar establishments are subject to sales tax.
 In this bulletin, the word restaurant includes:

 Special rules apply to sales of food and drink through vending machines.
 For more information, see Tax Bulletin Food and Beverages Sold from Vending Machines (TB-ST-280).